inkotariah/chemeng-process-models/README.md

 - The inlet flow rate is constant in time.
 - The outlet flow depends only on the height of liquid above the outlet.
 - Effects such as leakage and evaporation are neglected.

+## Steady State
+At steady state, the liquid level remains constant and the inlet and outlet flow rates are equal.
+By setting the time derivative of the tank level to zero, an analytical expression for the steady-state height is obtained.
+The numerical simulation converges to this steady-state value, confirming the validity of the dynamic model.

 ## Numerical Method
 The ordinary differential equation is solved numerically using SciPy’s solve_ivp function, with the solution is evaluated at uniformly spaced time points for plotting.